WebexSamples/webex-ai-agents/AI_CookBook/docs/prompt-design.md

 Some environments may not support specialized AI Agents, or a single AI Agent may still be preferred.

-In these situations, workflow adherence can be improved by progressively externalizing procedural logic into structured JSON variables stored in Webex Connect or in an external database.
+In these situations, workflow adherence can be improved by progressively externalizing procedural logic into structured JSON variables stored in Webex Connect or an external database.

 Instead of describing an entire workflow in natural language, the AI Agent retrieves only the structured information required for the current task.